mateoespinosa/cem/README.md

 concept annotations that are fully descriptive of any task of interest.

-In our work, we propose Concept Embedding Models (CEMs) to tackle these two big challenges.
+Concept Embedding Models (CEMs) tackle these two big challenges.
 Our neural architecture expands a CBM's bottleneck and allows the information related to unseen concepts to be flow as part of the model's bottleneck.
 We achieve this by learning a high-dimensional representation